mark182182/graphics/README.md

 - Googletest is used for unit testing.

 # Project 1: Game of Life
-- Conway's famous game of life celluar automation using OpenGL.
+- Conway's famous game of life celluar automation.
 - Use SMID and AVX instructions for calculation ([docs](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html#techs=AVX))
 	- Have to pass the `-mrdrnd` flag to CMake and include ``
 ## Solution in 2D